BERTOLT BRECHT and EPIC

 based their theory on Aristotle's Poetics, the Aristotelian concept

 of drama, the drama of catharsis by terror and pity, the drama of

-tries to create magical effects by conjuring up events which are represented
+which tries to create magical effects by conjuring up events which are

-as totally present, while palpably they are not.
-Such a theater therefore
+represented as totally present, while palpably they are not.
+Such a theater

-was a fraud.
-Brecht, the rationalist demanded a theater of critical
+therefore was a fraud.
+Brecht, the rationalist demanded a theater of

-illusion and identification as downright obscene, and identification with
+of illusion and identification as downright obscene, and identification

 an audience, Brecht argues, may indeed leave the theater purged by its

 vicarious emotions, but it will have remained uninstructed and unimproved.

 audience in his view should not be made to feel emotions; it should be